Gifts your Dad will love this holiday

 Inexpensive, easy to use and nifty -- those are all things dads like, and all qualities the unique Frywall brings to the table.
 Whether it's bacon and hash browns or fried chicken and collards, this handy little tool -- a BPA-free silicone cone that fits directly into your pan -- helps minimize the mess.
 A top choice for smart dads who want breakfast, but don't want to spend ages cleaning up.

-It's cool-looking, tough as nails and big -- with a nearly 63-quart capacity.
+It's cool-looking, tough as nails and big -- with a bigger-than-advertised 62-quart capacity.
 In CNET's recent roundup of best coolers, we found that the Lifetime High Performance Cooler was particularly well designed.
 It's also a perfect gift for dad, who will appreciate the dual-locking lid latches, roped handles and built-in bottle opener (you know, for a glass water bottle... or craft beer).
-And you can buy it for $100 from Lifetime (though it's currently back-ordered).
+And you can buy it for $130 from Lifetime.
 Read our review of the Lifetime High Performance Cooler.

 If your dad likes to play video games, he will freak, in a good way, when you give him the Switch Lite.
 Nintendo has a unique pedigree in the video game world, and this sleek and light system is perfect for handheld gaming.
 The kit comes with all the products one needs to access Nintendo's immense and celebrated library of games.
 It has a battery life of three to seven hours (so you'll be free from dad jokes for that long) and it's $100 cheaper than the full-sized Switch.
 Now he'll always have a fun game right in arm's reach!
 Read our Switch Lite review.